 The symptoms of the common cold and influenza can be similar; however flu symptoms develop more gradually.
 It's important to use a treatment as soon as possible to improve your recovery time and reduce the risks of the infection from becoming serious.

 Influenza treatment is used to treat the following symptoms:

-Type C, one the mildest forms of flu, and has similar symptoms to a mild winter cold.
+Type C, one of the mildest forms of flu, has similar symptoms to a mild winter cold.
 It usually doesn't require any immediate treatment.

 Influenza tends to spread quicker in areas where people live in close proximity.
 If you live in a densely populated area, it is advisable to take precautions by using medication to reduce your chances of contracting the virus.
 Older people above 60, children and people with a weakened immune system are most at risk of developing complications such as pneumonia if they catch it.